 Resources for Using Google Earth for Family History

 In my book, The Genealogist’s Google Toolbox, I’ll teach you how to use Google Earth for family history, along with Google Books, Google Images and more.
-Bundle it with my Google Earth for Genealogy video tutorial series for your complete Google Earth for family history education.
+My Google Earth for Genealogy video tutorial series will then round out your education.
 Both are packed with step-by-step instructions and examples from my own family history research to inspire you.
 Google and all its powerful tools are FREE.
 Why not invest some time in learning to harness its power?

 More Google Earth for Family History Success Stories